Hoodoo Mountain: Volcanic history

 Hoodoo Mountain has experienced at least six eruptive periods over the last 85,000 years.
 This includes three periods involving volcano-ice interaction and three periods with no apparent ice involvement.
 They were marked by pyroclastic eruptions, lava flows and subglacial eruptions of peralkaline magmas.
 These magmas were phonolitic and trachytic in composition, having possibly evolved from differentiation of alkali basaltic melts in the mid-crust.
 Several tephra layers in the Bob Quinn Lake, Dease Lake and Finlay River areas of northern British Columbia may have originated from Hoodoo Mountain.

 Eruptive periods

 The first eruptive period 85,000 years ago produced massive subglacial lava flows and associated hyaloclastite breccia.
 These volcanic deposits are mainly exposed on the southwestern and northwestern flanks where they are about 500 to 1000 m thick.
 The lava flows display small diameter columnar joints and are aphanitic in nature with low vesicularity.
 It remains unclear whether or not the subglacial eruptions during this period completely melted the overlying ice.
-Glacial till underlying the southwestern flank indicates that the area had already experienced past glaciations before the onset of volcanic activity.
+Glacial till underlying the southwestern flank indicates the area had already experienced past glaciations before the onset of volcanic activity.